B-ki/ft_containers/README.md

 ## Improvements

-* Mainly norm, I'm on my way to developp a code norm that I like, so you may find awfull things due to my lack of experience in CPP.
+* Coding standards, I'm on my way to developp my own CPP standard, so you may find awfull things due to my lack of experience in CPP.
 * Vector capacity management : I'm not doubling the capacity like STL vector does, though I don't have a too big difference in execution time
 * More containers : deque, list, etc.
-* Allow special allocators.
+* Allowing special allocators.